ckodev/smth.club/README.md

 # smth.club

-smth.club - Say Something!
-This is game where the goal to create a post that will last the longest without being deleted by the other players.
-Every players has the power to both add and delete items from the list.
+smth.club is a game where the goal is to create a post that will last the longest without being deleted by other players.
+Every player has the power to both add and delete items to and from the list.